brootaylor/brootaylor-v2/sites/eleventy/src/_content/pages/homepage.md

 # Populates the opening / `lead` text on a page
 lead:
   - I build websites and have been doing so for around two decades.
+Currently, I'm working with <a href="https://www.hugoandcat.com/">Hugo & Cat</a>.
-I specialise in the “<a href="https://bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/"><em>front-of-the-front-end</em></a>”, the somewhat broad and fuzzy intersection between design and back-end engineering.
+  - I specialise in the “<a href="https://bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/"><em>front-of-the-front-end</em></a>”, the somewhat broad and fuzzy intersection between design and back-end engineering.

 # Page-specific metadata content added to the `<head>`
 head: "